Mexico - Veracruz & Chiapas

 The Ancient, All-Natural Viagra

 Much of our Cacao originates in Soconusco in southern Mexico which is the birthplace of the “cacao real”, or royal cacao, which was consumed by Aztec kings and priests.
-Sourced from smallholder farmers, this organic cacao from Soconusco has a balanced acidity, full body profile and distinct flavours of dried fruits, nuts and several spices.
+Sourced from small farmers, this organic cacao from Soconusco has a balanced acidity, full body profile and distinct flavours of dried fruits, nuts and several spices.

 Vanilla - The Child of a Forbidden Love